mzakyalvan/jackson-lombok-deserialize/README.md

 # README

+## Introduction

 This project is poc for json deserialization using builder object generated using [lombok's](https://projectlombok.org/contributing/lombok-execution-path) ```@Builder``` annotation.

 Motivation is to create immutable object as input for concurrent programming.

-As alternatives, you can use setter method with package access modifier, on in Spring Mvc land, instruct data binder of your request to use field access binding.
+As alternatives, you can use setter method with package access modifier, or in Spring Mvc land, instruct data binder of your request to use direct field access binding.

 ## Prepare Project